smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

 Not bad.
-One method to Register dependencies and another to Resolve them.
-This pair of methods makes the entire Container behave like a fancy Dictionary.
+One method to ``Register`` dependencies and another to ``Resolve`` them.
+The methods line up with our "Factory for any type" and "Dictionary of Factories" mental models.
+We accept ``Func<T>``'s as simple factories for each type.
+Once all the types have been registered, ``Resolve`` behaves like a Factory for any type.

 Let's implement our simple version:

 {% highlight csharp %}
 public class SimpleContainer : ISimpleContainer {